Tools Do A Language Make

 What is really surprising is that you will usually not get a single clear answer.

 The one big exception to this picture is the Microsoft languages C, C++, C#, Visual Basic, F# and so on have all been delivered with a full IDE in the form of Visual Studio and if you learned programming via this route you will perhaps not fully understand my concern when it comes to other languages.
-Move away from the Microsoft environment and you will be hard pressed to find and IDE as good as Visual Studio - Eclipse and its derivatives sometimes get close and NetBeans tries but they still lack so many of the features that you take for granted in Visual Studio.
+Move away from the Microsoft environment and you will be hard pressed to find and IDE as good as Visual Studio - Eclipse and its derivatives sometimes get close and NetBeans used to try but they all lack so many of the features that you take for granted in Visual Studio.
 And don't talk to me about Visual Studio Code - its an editor and should be ashamed of itself for using "Visual Studio" in its name.

 This is something Microsoft has got right for some time.
 It has packaged its languages complete with an IDE and seen the system very much as a whole.